-There are fees associated with permits and licenses, and in addition, a sewer entrance and inflow and infiltration (I&I) fee for any property connecting to the sewer system for the first time.
+There are fees associated with permits and licenses, and in addition, a sewer entrance and inflow and infiltration (I and I) fee for any property connecting to the sewer system for the first time.

-The town wants to ensure that quality work is done on public or private property and all utilities are installed to construction standards.
+The City of Framingham has Street Utility Inspectors who inspect any work that affects city property before the trenches are closed up.
+The City wants to ensure that quality work is done on public or private property and all utilities are installed to construction standards.
 Contractors must let the Inspectors know when they are working and request an inspection when it is time.